junxit/us-congress-bills-110/bill.md

 >   - **(12)** with respect to the requirements established in this subsection, provides for coordination and cooperation between the State and any other State with which the State shares any standard metropolitan statistical area.
 > - **(b)** *Certain standards with respect to trauma care centers and systems*
 >   - **(1)** *In general* The Secretary may not make payments under section 1211(a) for a fiscal year unless the State involved agrees that, in carrying out paragraphs (3) through (5) of subsection (a), the State will adopt standards for the designation of trauma centers, and for triage, transfer, and transportation policies, and that the State will, in adopting such standards—
->     - **(A)** take into account national standards concerning that outline resources for optimal care of the injured patient;
+>     - **(A)** take into account national standards that outline resources for optimal care of injured patients;
->     - **(B)** consult with medical, surgical, and nursing speciality groups, hospital associations, emergency medical services State and local directors, concerned advocates and other interested parties;
+>     - **(B)** consult with medical, surgical, and nursing speciality groups, hospital associations, emergency medical services State and local directors, concerned advocates, and other interested parties;
 >     - **(C)** conduct hearings on the proposed standards after providing adequate notice to the public concerning such hearing; and
->     - **(D)** beginning in fiscal year 2007, take into account the model plan described in subsection (c).
+>     - **(D)** beginning in fiscal year 2008, take into account the model plan described in subsection (c).
 >   - **(2)** *Quality of trauma care* The highest quality of trauma care shall be the primary goal of State standards adopted under this subsection.
 >   - **(3)** *Approval by the secretary* The Secretary may not make payments under section 1211(a) to a State if the Secretary determines that—
 >     - **(A)** in the case of payments for fiscal year 2008 and subsequent fiscal years, the State has not taken into account national standards, including those of the American College of Surgeons, the American College of Emergency Physicians, and the American Academy of Pediatrics, in adopting standards under this subsection; or